sagemath/trac_to_gh/Issue 161.md

 # Issue 161: segfaults not picked up in doctests

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/161

 Original creator: dmharvey